Mindfulness-based pain management: Origins

 The scientific origins of MBPM lie in academic literature on pain and the medical benefits of mindfulness-based interventions (MBIs).
 In particular, MBPM grows out of new scientific understandings of pain that developed in the second half of the 20th century, which showed the complexity of the experience of pain and "the extent to which it involves the whole person—the mind as well as the body".
 The well-established "gate control theory", for instance, suggests that the experience of pain is connected with the operation of neural "gateways" that are affected by "emotional states, mental activity, and where attention is focused".
 These become persistently opened in people with chronic pain, even where underlying tissue damage has healed or is absent.
 Modern pain management draws on these understandings in the biopsychosocial model of pain, which holds that pain is best managed through a multifaceted approach addressing the biological, psychological, and social aspects of a patient's life.
 MBPM is intended to form one part of a multifaceted pain management program, based on the understanding that mindfulness and meditation may reduce the experience of pain through calming the "mental, physical, emotional, and nervous systems, allowing them to return to a state of balance."
 This is based on extensive research indicating that mindfulness-based interventions (MBIs) including mindfulness-based stress reduction (MBSR) and mindfulness-based cognitive therapy (MBCT) can result in clinically significant reductions in pain, in addition to other health benefits.

+Traditional Chinese Medicinal use of Mindfulness Therapy

+The origins to mindfulness conception and creation can be traced back thousands of years to traditional approaches from East Asian functional medicine, philosophy and spirituality, birthed from the basic underlying tenets from classical Taoist, Chinese Buddhist and Traditional Chinese medical texts, doctrine and teachings.

+Mindfulness is considered the branch of its root practice meditation and is used extensively in Wuxing heqidao,Taiqi, Qigong, Neigong and by Chinese medicinal physicians as part of an integrative mind/body therapy for the prevention and treatment of injury, pain, disease and suffering.